ndp/ndp.github.io/_posts/2021-11-10-react-testing-example.md

 - jest
 ---

-I put together a simple example of a React component test.
+Here's a simple example of a React component test.
 There are lots of examples of this out there, but most of them are outdated.
-This just shows the basics of testing a component with an external service that you want to mock.
+I couldn't find one that showed exactly what I wanted:
+  - waiting on a promise
+  - mocking

-First, we'll start out with a simple component:
+We'll start out with the component:

 {% gist 24b0bbac24ba40d750e62fd30bf2c936 Tile.jsx %}